 Timeline and Procedure

 SLR strives to ensure a speedy and efficient review process.
+We typically take two to three weeks to respond to authors with our review.
 We follow a system of two rounds of internal reviews by the Editorial Board.
 If approved in both rounds, the manuscript is then subjected to two double-blind peer reviews simultaneously.
 Authors should be prepared to make suitable changes to their manuscripts as required by the Editorial Board before publication.

 Conditions of Publication